awesomephant/blog/posts/continuous-typography.md

 So far we've only looked at _linear functions_, or functions that produce straight lines when drawn on a coordinate system.
 But there is no conceptual reason our typography should be limited to these.
 It's entirely possible we may need exponential, sinusoid, stepped, randomised, or yet more exotic function types to achieve specific typographic expressions.

 As I write this, there is no simple way to do this in CSS.
 It is possible to stitch together multiple linear functions using media queries, and so approximate more complex curves, but the code quickly becomes unwieldy.
-Sass includes a powerful math module which can be used to abstract some of this complexity away, but a barrier to entry remains. [^8].
+Sass includes a powerful math module which can be used to abstract some of this complexity away, but a barrier to entry remains.[^7]

-Mike Riethmuller (who developed both of those solutions) suggests that a better way to achieve these non-linear functions in CSS would be to make the [Easing Module](https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function) available outside of the animation context, to which it is currently bound[^7].
-This would be an elegant solution indeed: the easing module supports many useful function types (including Bezier curves, which typographers are already familiar with) in addition to basic linear functions, and many design tools already include powerful interfaces to edit these curves visually.
+Mike Riethmuller (who developed both of those solutions) suggests that a better way to achieve these non-linear functions in CSS would be to make the [Easing Module](https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function) available outside of the animation context, to which it is currently bound.[^8] This would be an elegant solution: the easing module supports many useful function types (including Bezier curves, which typographers are already familiar with) in addition to basic linear functions, and many design tools already include powerful interfaces to edit these curves visually.

 The relevant issue on the CSS Working group [is still open](https://github.com/w3c/csswg-drafts/issues/581), so we likely won't see a browser implementation of this soon.